RobRendell/gTove/README.md

 * Option to make dice rolls remain in "order" rather than sorted by value.
 * Support drag-and-drop of files into Map/Mini browser windows to upload them?
-* Allow tabletops to display maps/minis without properties (infer them as the editor does)
 * Ability to duplicate maps on the tabletop (useful for map tiles)
 * Cut and paste minis?
 "Send to" cascading menu to move minis between levels?
 * Pieces roster improvement: "Status" column type, icons that can be toggled on/off